Vlorë: Economy

 The city of Vlorë remains a major seaport and commercial centre, with a significant fishing and industrial sector.
 The surrounding region produces petroleum, natural gas, bitumen and salt.
 The city is also the location of important installations of the Albanian Navy.
 It has grown in importance as an agricultural center with a very large-scale planting of olive and fruit trees, and as a center of the food processing, oil, and bitumen export industries.
 Historically, the surrounding district was mainly agricultural and pastoral, producing oats, maize, cotton, olive oil, cattle, sheep, skins, hides, and butter.
 These commodities are exported.

 Vlorë is a vibrant coastal city with a well-developed and modern housing infrastructure.
 The city offers a variety of residential areas ranging from the coast and going inland.
 Vlorë is divided into three economic zones.
-The Free Economic Zone TEDA Vlorë has a strategic location, some 151 km away from the capital Tirana.
-The Land and Environmental Information is located in a flat, saline land, partially covered by Soda Forest.
+The Technical and Economic Development Area (TEDA) in Vlorë has a strategic location, some 151 km away from the capital Tirana.
+The Land and Environmental Information is located in a flat, saline land, partially covered by the Soda Forest.
 The area is suitable for industrial and environmentally friendly development.
-The Industrial development inside the zone eligible activities that can be developed in TEDA are: industrial, processing, commercial, goods storage, light industry, electronics, auto parts manufacturing, and port related activities.
-The Labor market: Official data from 2014 reported the employable labor force in Vlora at 125,954, of which 84,836 are currently employed.
-35% of the labor force in Vlora has a high school degree, while 17% has a university degree.
+The eligible activities for the development inside the TEDA zone are: industrial, processing, commercial, goods storage, light industry, electronics, auto parts manufacturing, and port related activities.
+Official data from 2014 reported the employable labor force in Vlora at 125,954, of which 84,836 are currently employed; 35% of the labor force in Vlora had a high school degree, while 17% had a university degree.

 According to the World Bank, Vlorë has made significant steps in the economy rankings in 2016.
 Vlorë ranks 7th among 22 cities in Southeastern Europe in rankings conducted by the World Bank Group. ahead of the capital of Albania, Tirana, and also Belgrade, Serbia and Sarajevo, in Bosnia and Herzegovina.